pnp/blog/content/post/excel-file-tricks-with-powerautomate.md

 that are no longer required.
 I've written two basic scripts to do the
 following:

-1\. \"GetSheetNames\": retrieve a list of sheets and returns an array to PowerAutomate and;
+1\.
+"GetSheetNames": retrieve a list of sheets and returns an array to PowerAutomate and;